-In Chinese medicine, the body is organized into planes, trajectories, and levels, similar to a road map or an irrigation system.
+In Chinese medicine, the body is organized into planes, trajectories, and levels, similar to a roadmap, or an irrigation system.
 Half of these trajectories and planes begin and end in our feet.
-One-quarter of the body’s bones are in the feet, and over 72,000 nerve endings!
-There are six basic Chinese channels (those roadways I mentioned) running through the feet and coursing up our legs, connecting our feet with our hands, neck, head, and other distal parts of our body.
-On each foot we have 36 basic acupuncture points associated with these channels, and an additional 21 Tung-style acupuncture points located in each of our feet: that’s 57 points!
+One-quarter of all the bones in the body are in the feet.
+Our feet have more than 72,000 nerve endings!
+There are six basic Chinese channels (those roadways I mentioned) running through the feet and coursing up our legs.
+These channels connect our feet with our hands, neck, head, and other distal parts of our body.
+On each foot, we have 36 basic acupuncture points associated with these channels and an additional 21 Tung-style acupuncture points.
+That’s 57 points!
 Our feet bear all our weight when we move around and are more subject to injury than any other part of the body.

 Years ago in pre-modern China, physicians often compared the human body to a tree, with our arms as the branches, our torso the trunk, and our feet the roots.
-There’s an old saying that “with age the root weakens first.”
-That is, our feet are the first to show aging: stiffness & pain, structural changes like claw toes, bunions, neuroma, thickened toe nails, numbness, difficulty walking…
+There’s an old saying that “With age, the root weakens first.”
+That is, our feet are the first to show our age.

 What Can Foot Soaks Treat?

 Here’s an incomplete list of what people treat with medicinal foot soaks.